ReSpeak/ts3stats/README.md

 ## Usage
  1. Put all server log files into a folder `Logs`.
  1. (optional) Put all TS3AudioBot logs into a folder `BotLogs`
+ 1. Create your `Settings.py` and fill at least the `vips` list
  1. Run `./CreateTimeGraphs.py`
  1. Open `Result/index.html` in a browser and enjoy the statistics

 ## Configuration
 All configuration can be put into a file called `Settings.py` and it will be picked up from there.
 The defaults for all options can be observed at the beginning of `CreateTimeGraphs.py`.

 Some diagrams are only done for a couple of users.
-You can configure for which users by setting the `vips` array:
+You can configure for which users by setting the `vips` list:
 `vips = ["MyName", "friend42"]`

-To merge multiple identities into a single user, use the `merges` array:
+To merge multiple identities into a single user, use the `merges` list:
 `merges = [["MyName", "MyNameLaptop"], ["friend42", "friend43"]]`

 As diagrams can be quite crowded when a server runs for a while, you can configure, when people are shown in some diagrams.